Anglican ministry: Readers

+In the Church of England there are nearly as many Readers as there are ordained clergy.

+In many Church of England dioceses, Readers are better known as "Licensed Lay Ministers (Readers)" or, more informally, as "Licensed Lay Ministers".

 Lay administrators

 Licensed lay administrators may be authorised by a bishop to assist in the distribution of Holy Communion.
 Normally the parish priest submits to the bishop at regular intervals a list of names of persons to be so licensed.
 In some dioceses or parishes, lay administration is limited to the chalice, and lay administrators may also be permitted to take the consecrated elements from the church to the sick or shut-in to be administered there.

 Catechists

 In many parts of the Anglican Communion, day to day parish ministry is carried out by catechists.
 A catechist in most parts of the Anglican Communion is someone who is licensed by the bishop on recommendation of the priest and local church council.
 A century ago, a catechist was a teacher paid by the Church, today a village catechist is primarily a pastor in the village.
 In most parts of the Anglican Communion, the priest comes for Holy Communion only when it is possible.
 The Catechist organises and conducts worship services on Sundays when there is no priest, and throughout the week, the catechist rings the bell that calls people to Morning and Evening Prayer.
 In most villages, the catechist also works with youth, educates parents and godparents for the Baptism of their children, rehearses those to be confirmed, and many other duties.

 Some dioceses have training centres for catechists, in some dioceses catechists are trained by priests or by more experienced catechists.

 Most catechists also assist in the distribution of Holy Communion when the priest comes to a village for celebration.
 In some parishes, a catechist also distributes Holy Communion with elements previously consecrated by the priest.